ERP Modules: Types, Features, Categories & Examples

 CRM frameworks associate an organization’s ERP framework with its customers.
 CRM frameworks furnish organizations with the ability to oversee showcasing, deals, and client administration.
 These frameworks are an expansion of the satisfaction procedure of ERP frameworks.

-PLM frameworks help organizations watch the research procedures, plan, and item the board.
+Product lifecycle management frameworks help organizations watch the research procedures, plan, and itemize the board.
 They help take new item thoughts from the virtual drawing board to the manufacturing unit.

 What is Enterprise Application Integration (EAI)?